-Many Afghans have fled their homes with very few belongings and are struggling to survive in appalling conditions, living in flimsy shelters and with little access to food and water.
+Many Afghans had fled their homes with very few belongings and were struggling to survive in appalling conditions, living in flimsy shelters and with little access to food and water.

 Farishta*, a widow and mother of two, fled the northern province of Takhar when the Taliban overran her town.